-Who knew they cared that much about immortality.
-I remember among Catholics it was the sin of presumption to say with St John, “that you may know that you have eternal life,” the point of the objection being this is not something one should know.
-Sin of presumption.
-That suggests that you may without impunity know that you will die, although a young man would scarcely accept that even as a theory.
-What this leads to is that immortality is an idea like many others, but if you ask where it is most common and what are the kinds, among the Greeks, gaining speed with the Romans and free floating down the years, it comes to us with nuance.
+Catholics say it is a sin of presumption “to know you have eternal life,” the point of the objection being this is not something one should know.
+Who knew they cared that much.
+"These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life (I John 5.13)."
+It was the sin of presumption, which suggests that you may without impunity know that you will die, although a young man would scarcely accept that theory.
+Immortality is an idea like any other, but if you ask where it is most common and what are the kinds among the Greeks, gaining speed with the Romans and free floating down the years, it comes to us with the menace of Singularity!

-Immortal but at what price, as if we thought it free.
-We have Swift to thank, it’s not immortality we want, but youth, which means the same headless flinging enthusiasm unfettered with experience we already know.
-Who are these old men who wander in as proctors in the golden age?
-Well they are not fun guys, wild and crazy.
-They attained immorality but without having any fun with it.
+Immortal at what price should be asked, for it is not thought free.
+Promises that things are free are false.
+We have Swift to thank for knowing that it’s not immortality we want, but youth, which means the same headless flinging enthusiasm unfettered with experience we already know.
+Who are these old men who wander in as proctors in the golden age, bur really want to be kids?
+Well they are not fun guys, or wild and crazy.
+They would attain immorality but without fun.
 But that’s the point, immortality is serious business because it is unnatural and has to be worked at to sustain.
 Worth killing for.
-You need to go in for your checkups, updates like Internet Explorer whose program is never complete.
+You need to go in for your checkups and get updates like Internet Explorer whose program is never complete.
 Just a few more nanobots say the engineers of life.
-Truly it sounds more like the end than the beginning of life to be immortal.
-If you don’t have any follies what is the point of life at all, that is unless you go back to St. John or somebody who says life is for praise.
+Oh, and take these hundred pills.
+It sounds more like the end than the beginning of life to be immortal.
+If you don’t have any follies what is the point of life at all, that is unless you go back to St. John who says life is for praise.
 Let everything that has breath praise Him.
+Believing on the Son of God is not work however.

-Watts feels that if you do certain things to live forever, that tends toward the Confucian.
-Before the age of resveratrol and HA, Taoist alchemy said all you had to do was sublimate energy up the spine.
+Watts feels that if you do certain things to live forever, that tends toward Confucian.
+Before the age of resveratrol and human growth hormone Taoist alchemy said that all you had to do was sublimate energy up the spine.
 Breathe right, eat right, sit right, stop the wandering mind.
-Now the transmortal says either wait for artilect, new genes or hybridize yourself.
+Now the transmortal says, either wait for the artilect implant and new genes or hybridize yourself.
 Who knows how old you can be?
-It brings into question life itself if to be immortal you have to not live at all.
-Cut down to perfection, life free of mistake loses the thing Taoists seek most, spontaneity.
+It brings life itself into question if to be immortal you have to not live at all.
+Cut down to perfection, life free of mistakes loses the thing Taoists seek most, spontaneity.

 Stopped Minds